Ready to see Qobra in action? Discover and try our platform now for free

 Whether the sales force is small or consists of several dozen salespeople, the CRM is the key tool for gathering all customer knowledge, but also all information about prospects.

-The key features of a good CRM software include
+The key features of good CRM software include

-• Traceability of commercial activity.
-All actions (past, current and future) carried out by the sales staff on each contract.
+- Traceability of commercial activity.
+All actions (past, current and future) are carried out by the sales staff on each contract.

 Many CRMs also integrate marketing and customer service functions, which offers the possibility of creating synergies throughout the prospect's buying journey.
 From the management of marketing campaigns to the follow-up of customer loyalty actions, it is necessary to select a CRM according to the real needs of the company.